Skip to content

 STEP 03

 “What’s their record on third-and-short?”
 “Should they have gone for it on fourth?”
 “Why isn’t my tight end getting targets?”
-Hold the button.
-Ask.
-Get the answer in the voice you picked.
+Scout is designed to take the follow-up and return checked football context.
+Its current public question and voice behavior is not verified.

 Under the hood